ItinerantUniverse/dev.itinerant.game/content/posts/2026-03-16-what-is-itinerant.md

 _The Story_

 - Set in the distant future, humanity has been scattered throughout the solar system.
-Earth cannot be contacted, but nobody konws why.
+Earth cannot be contacted and nobody knows why.
 Surviving colonies in different parts of space are all cut off from one another.
 - A three-part release strategy will open up various parts of space before unifying them all together:
     - Part 1: Set on Mars
     - Part 2: Set in the Kuiper Belt